nectarboy/SHIT-8/README.md

 # chip-8-in-c
-a chip 8 in c, sdl handled in c++ !
+a chip 8 in c, with the use of sdl !

 mostly a c learning project for the willy wal